<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Matching contributions

-Matching contributions are just what they sound like: your company matches your own 401(k) contributions with money that comes from the company.
-If your company matches, the company money typically matches up to a certain percent of the amount that you put in.
+Matching contributions are just what they sound like: Caterpillar matches your own 401k contributions using corporate funds.
+Caterpillar typically matches up to a certain percent of the amount that you put in, up to maximum amount for the year.

 Unfortunately, many people fail to take advantage of their company's matching contributions because they’re not contributing the required minimum to receive the full company match.

-For example, if your company will match up to 3% of your plan contributions and you only contribute 2% of your salary, you aren’t getting the full amount of the company match.
-By simply increasing your contribution by just 1%, your company is now matching the full 3% of your contributions for a total combined contribution of 6%.
-By doing so, you aren’t leaving money on the table.
+For example, if Caterpillar matches 50% of your own contributions to a maximum of 3% of your eligible earnings and you only contribute 2% of your salary, you aren’t getting the full amount of the company match.
+Increasing your contribution by just 1% can give you access to the full 3% company match, bringing your total combined contribution to 6%.
+These kinds of numbers can add up quickly.

 Schedule a Call